QUICK TRAIL FACTS

 - Sights: 360-degree views

 This 3,194-foot peak is the smallest of the seven that range across the magnificent 36,000-acre Bigelow Preserve Public Land.
-The 3.2-mile Range Trail to Cranberry’s peak (from base to summit; it’s 2.9 miles from the trailhead kiosk) begins fairly gradually, before hitting a steeper section and then easing up for the final mile.
+If you start from Eustis (which has a smaller parking area than the trailhead from Stratton Pond Brook Road), the 3.2-mile Range Trail to Cranberry’s peak begins fairly gradually, before hitting a steeper section and then easing up for the final mile.
 The elevation gain is a bit over 2,000 feet.

 You’ll see a few mediocre views along the way, which makes the summit, a dramatic rocky point, so splendid.
 There are views all around, of Sugarloaf, the next Bigelow peak, Flagstaff Lake, and mountains.